Leonardite

 Oleic acids are soluble in alcoholic compounds, not in acids or bases.
 They are less stable compounds than humic acids.

-Humic humic substances are not soluble in water, or even in acids and alkalis.
-However, it can form up to 50% of the soil humus.
+Humic substances are not soluble in water, or even in acids and alkalis.
+However, it can form up to 50% of the soil's organic matter.
 This gives it its stability!

 The humic compounds increase the anion-binding capacity of the soil, which means that nitrite, nitrate, sulphite and phosphite are retained in the soil in an absorbable form and do not leach out below the root zone!